 Leaf Painting Takes Root: Ding Li’s Guardian of China Cultural Heritage

 Leaf painting, also known as leaf carving, originated in the Zhou Dynasty and flourished during the Tang and Song Dynasties.
-It uses the natural form of leaves and cleverly utilizes their natural veins to create works of art.
+It uses the natural form of leaves and cleverly utilizes their natural veins to create stunning works of art.

-The work is delicate like a cicada's wings, with natural colors that transform decay into magical .
+The work is delicate like a cicada's wings, with natural colors that transform decay into magical beauty.
 However, due to its difficulty in preservation, many exquisite pieces have been lost over time causing this craft to nearly fall into oblivion.

 Leaf Painting Takes Root: Ding Li's Guardian of China Cultural Heritage-1